kubestellar/kubestellar/docs/content/common-subs/debian-kind-docker.md

 <!--debian-kind-docker-start-->
-on Debian, the syncers on ks-edge-cluster1 and ks-edge-cluster2 will not resolve the kubestellar.core hostname until the following extra steps are followed (before step 6 in the KubeStellar User Quickstart for Kind).
-These steps follow from "The Cluster-wise solution" at https://stackoverflow.com/questions/37166822/is-there-a-way-to-add-arbitrary-records-to-kube-dns
+on Debian, the syncers on ks-edge-cluster1 and ks-edge-cluster2 will not resolve the kubestellar.core hostname

+You have 2 choices:

+1. Use the value of `hostname -f` instead of kubestellar.core as your "EXTERNAL_HOSTNAME" in "Step 1:  Deploy the KubeStellar Core Component", or

+2. Just before step 6 in the KubeStellar User Quickstart for Kind do the following

 Add IP/domain to /etc/hosts of cluster1/cluster2 containers (replace with appropriate IP address):